pulumi/pulumi-hugo/themes/default/content/blog/esc-kubernetes-cluster-and-app/index.md

 Pulumi ESC makes it easier than ever to tame infrastructure complexity.
-For this demo, we created two reusable ESC environments to configure AWS and Kubernetes credentials, created an EKS cluster, deployed a load-balanced application to the cluster, and configured our local toolchain to connect to the cluster in just 71 lines of YAML.
+For this demo, we created two reusable ESC environments to configure AWS and Kubernetes credentials, created an EKS cluster, deployed a load-balanced application to the cluster, and configured our local toolchain to connect to the cluster.
 Since we factored the shared configuration into ESC environments, it is easy to extend this example to deploy additional AWS or Kubernetes resources.
 Pulumi ESC supports dynamic credentials using OIDC across AWS, Azure, and Google Cloud, with additional providers on the roadmap.
 Check out the following links to learn more about Pulumi ESC today!